jasononggo/docs/DOCKER.md

 ```

 - [Use `audit2allow` to allow access.](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/security-enhanced_linux/sect-security-enhanced_linux-fixing_problems-allowing_access_audit2allow)

-## SELinux Best Practices

-Audit the `/var/log/audit/audit.log` with a dedicated security personnel.

-You should not trust third party docker image, even the ones with open source repository.

 ## (optional) Fix for issue "docker container can write to the host's root directory"